EQ-5D Analysis

 uncertainty is accounted for in the models.

-# Uncomment to use multiple cores for brms
+# uncomment and set to desired value to use multiple cores

 library(brms)